 When comparing MonoDevelop vs ASP.NET Core, the Slant community recommends MonoDevelop for most people.
-In the question“What are the best free cross-platform (mobile and desktop no web) app development frameworks that can be used to create commercial apps?”
-MonoDevelop is ranked 1st while ASP.NET Core is ranked 4th.
+In the question“What are the best ways to make a cross-platform application?”
+MonoDevelop is ranked 7th while ASP.NET Core is ranked 9th.

 Ranked in these QuestionsQuestion Ranking